Should You Run Your Database in Docker?

 Okay, but what about responsible production environments?
 Is it a good idea to run your important databases in Docker containers?
 In general, I’d say don’t use Docker for production databases.

 Databases are critical services.
 They take effort to operate, and even more effort to do so reliably.
 If you really need your data to stick around and be safe no matter what, you don’t want unnecessary risks.

 Running databases with valuable data in Docker has been known to cause trouble in the olden days (2016).

 Docker WILL crash.
 Docker WILL destroy everything it touches.

 Especially if there are alternative ways to get more stability, spend less effort and reduce your risk.
 Database services provided by your cloud provider are a very good way to go for production (and that means also staging due to prod/staging parity) databases.
-Use RDS if you’re on AWS, Aurora on Azure, or an equivalend hosted Database service of your cloud provider.
+Use RDS if you’re on AWS, Managed Databases on Digital Ocean, or an equivalend hosted Database service of your cloud provider.
 This will simplify a lot of management tasks such as updating minor versions, handling regular backups and even scaling up.

 What If Managed Database Services Are Out Of The Question?